PFC

 • What if I don't have the filing fee?

 Bankruptcy filings fees change periodically.
 Click here to view the latest fee information.
-Your filing fee must be paid by either money order (made payable to Clerk, US Bankruptcy Court) or in cash.
+Your filing fee may be paid using the free online payment program (this new method is called Automated Clearing House (ACH) Direct Debit and Debit Card payments and is processed through Pay.gov), or by money order (made payable to Clerk, US Bankruptcy Court) or in cash.
 If you do not have the full filing fee and wish to pay in installments, or if you wish to waive the filing fee entirely, see the detailed information located in Filing Fee Payment Options for necessary forms and instructions.

 • Should I use a Document Preparer to assist me in filing bankruptcy?